alta-energy-trading/TextToPoco/CsvToPoco/README.md

 CsvToPoco requires you to subscribe to the warnings event `csvToPoco.Warning += CsvToPoco_Warning;`

-Create a `TextToPocoArgs` object to configure the CSV reader, and pass it to the `Run` method
+Create a `CsvToPocoArgs` object to configure the CSV reader, and pass it to the `Run` method
 ```
-TextToPocoArgs args = new TextToPocoArgs
+CsvToPocoArgs args = new CsvToPocoArgs
 {
     Stream = new FileStream(e.FullPath, FileMode.Open),
     Delimiter = "|",